mikrono/tModLoaderWiki_kr_ko/Basic-Tile.md

 When making a sprite, it is important to know proper dimensions.
 For the most part, every individual tile will be 16x16 pixels with 2 pixels of padding to the right and below each, for a total of 18x18.

 # SetStaticDefaults
-Now that we've gone through some preliminary info, lets focus on SetStaticDefaults and what to put in it.
-This section will explain most of the common items in SetStaticDefaults.
-The point of SetStaticDefaults is to define how the tile acts, such as is it solid, can things stand on it, and does lava kill it.
+Now that we've gone through some preliminary info, lets focus on `SetStaticDefaults` and what to put in it.
+This section will explain most of the common items in `SetStaticDefaults`.
+The point of `SetStaticDefaults` is to define how the tile acts, such as is it solid, can things stand on it, and does lava kill it.
 Consulting similar tiles that you wish to emulate in ExampleMod is probably better than trying to do this from scratch.
 Many of the lines below set something to true, this means the default value is false.
 Don't bother including lines setting the value to the default, it just clutters your code.

 For this guide, many gifs will refer to this tile sprite:
 ![](https://i.imgur.com/b009P8f.png)